 Refinancing your student loans could potentially reduce your interest rates, which could in turn help you pay your loans off faster with the money you’ll save in interest.
 It may be worth checking your rate to see if you can qualify for a lower interest rate by refinancing.
 With Laurel Road, you could also get an additional rate discount during refinancing when you open a Laurel Road Linked Checking® account and set up qualifying monthly direct deposits.
 Learn more here.

-Keep in mind that if you have federal student loan debt, refinancing to private loans will mean you’ll no longer enjoy benefits including, but not limited to, income-driven repayment plans, Public Service Loan Forgiveness, federal forbearance, the temporary federal loan payment and interest pause, and any other benefits offered to federal borrowers.
+Keep in mind that if you have federal student loan debt, refinancing to private loans will mean you’ll no longer enjoy benefits including, but not limited to, Income-Driven Repayment plans, Public Service Loan Forgiveness, federal forbearance, and any other benefits offered to federal borrowers.
 If your finances and job are stable, the appeal of the money you could save might outweigh the advantages of the safety provided by federal benefits.

 You can work with your lender to try and shorten your loan term.
 This would mean your monthly payments would increase but you could reduce your interest costs over the life of a loan.